goonix/presentation-msstateofmind/slides.md

 - A disease in which the immune system attacks nerve fibers and protective myelin in the brain and spinal cord <!-- .element: class="fragment" -->
 - Unpredictable<!-- .element: class="fragment" -->
 - Cause unknown<!-- .element: class="fragment" -->
+  - Data shows there may be a link to environment/geography, genetics, but there hasn't been a single common thread.
+Although I believe they're getting closer to it.
+(Epstein Barr virus)
 - Each case as unique as the individual afflicted<!-- .element: class="fragment" -->
   - with some commonalities